SvenLoevgren/portfolio5-menu/README.md

 ### Bugs -Remaining

- - **linter "line too long" errors, manual testcases no 17, 18 and 19**.
+ - **linter "line too long" errors, and the manual testcases with numbers 17, 18 and 19**.

 _____________________________________________________________________________________________________________________________________________